lisongxu/CSCE156-Lab-DB-Query2/README.md

 ## 2. Activities

-1. Download the provided MySQL file [`albumsDB.sql`](albumsDB.sql), which creates multiple tables about music albums, songs, and the artists involved.
+1. Download the provided MySQL file [`albumsDB2.sql`](albumsDB2.sql), which creates multiple tables about music albums, songs, and the artists involved.
+Note that this file is *different* from the one in the previous lab.
 Below is the entity-relation diagram of these tables.

 <p align="center">
 <img src="images/album-er.png" alt="ER Diagram" width="90%"/>